 Sydney jury convicts machete-wielding man of terrorist act

-SYDNEY (AP) — A pharmacy student who repeatedly stabbed a passer-by with a machete has been convicted in a Sydney court of carrying out a terrorist act.
+SYDNEY (AP) — A pharmacy student who repeatedly stabbed a passer-by with a machete while shouting "I will kill you, you will die" was convicted in a Sydney court on Thursday of carrying out a terrorist act.

-Ihsas Khan had pleaded not guilty in the New South Wales state Supreme Court on the grounds of mental illness when he attacked Wayne Greenhalgh in the Sydney suburb of Minto in 2016.
+Ihsas Khan, 25, had pleaded not guilty in the New South Wales state Supreme Court on the grounds of mental illness when he attacked Wayne Greenhalgh in the Sydney suburb of Minto in 2016.

 Khan was found guilty on Thursday during his sixth trial by a jury which rejected his mental illness defense.